Mixed Signals

 - Effects

-The root state is what holds the value (think of it as a bucket).
-Derived state is based on root state, and changes accordingly, when the state that it depends on also changes.
+Derived state (also known as computed) is based on root state, and changes accordingly, when the state that it depends on also changes.

 And effects represent code that should run as a response to a state change.